-A classic form of blended learning, where you would digitize a part of training and provide it either as a preparatory or a follow-up intervention to classroom sessions.
+This is a classic form of blended learning.
+You digitize a part of the training and provide it either before or as a follow-up to classroom sessions.

 Blend with digital resources for a flipped classroom

-In this case, you are blending and as well as flipping the activity of classroom and digital learning models.
+In this case, you are blending as well as flipping the activity of classroom and digital learning.

 Classroom: You watch/listen and learn in the classroom